pulibrary/discoveryutils/README.md

 1. File out /conf/summon.yml with summon client key and host name
 2. Set the environment and base URL you want to use for the app in /conf/enviornment.yml
-3. /conf/primo.yml contains details about the primo application

 ## Unit Tests